-The officials may also review the video to determine only the following other matters:
+The Replay Center Official and on-court official(s) may also review the video to determine only the following other matters:

-(4) If the shot was timely, whether the successful field goal was scored correctly as a two-point or three-point field goal or, in the case of a shooting foul, whether the shooter fouled was attempting a two-point or three-point field goal.

-(5) Whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
-For purposes of this review, the official would look only at the position of the player's feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable).

-(6) Whether an 8-second backcourt violation occurred before the ball left the shooter's hand or the player was fouled.
+- (4) If the shot was timely, whether the successful field goal was scored correctly as a two-point or three-point field goal or, in the case of a shooting foul, whether the shooter fouled was attempting a two-point or three-point field goal. - (5) Whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
+For purposes of this review, the Replay Center Official would look only at the position of the player's feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable). - (6) Whether an 8-second backcourt violation occurred before the ball left the shooter's hand or the player was fouled. - (7) Whether any unsportsmanlike acts or unnecessary contact occurred. - (8) In the case of a foul, whether a flopping violation proximate to the called foul should be assessed or rescinded.